Almarch/pict/README.md

 Now that we have a working prototype, the next step will be to clone it to as many PICT as needed.

-The hardware of each PICT has to be build as described in the doc file.
+The hardware of each PICT has to be built as described in the doc file.

-The software can be cloned from one SD card to the user using (...).
+The software can be cloned from one SD card to the other using (...).

 ## Smartphone connectivity